b-lukaszuk/nim_luzne_zadanka/book1/ch04/README.md

 > procedure which will receive two points and return a new point which is a sum
 > of those two points (add x’s and y’s separately).

+## Task 2

+Original exercise number: 4

+Create two procedures `tick` and `tock` which echo out the words "tick" and "tock".
+Have a global variable to keep track of how many times they have run, and run one from the other until the counter reaches 20.
+The expected output is to get lines with "tick" and "tock" alternating 20 times.
+(Hint: use forward declarations.)

 # Usage example

 ## Compilation